andrastantos/cray-sim/unicos_install.md

 # Goodies

 The system you've just installed is not the most user-friendly out of the box.
-It lacks many utilities you might gotten used to and the configuration of it might not be what you like.
+It lacks many utilities you might have gotten used to and the configuration of it might not be what you like.
 There are a few utilities pre-compiled for UNICOS-10 that you might find useful, under the `unicos_tools` directory.

 To install these, rcp them over to UNICOS (as root):